Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce 9800 GTX should in theory be quite a bit better than the GeForce GT 1030 in general. (explain)
+Memory BandwidthIn theory, the GeForce 9800 GTX will be 43% faster than the GeForce GT 1030 in general, because of its higher data rate. (explain)

-Texel RateThe GeForce 9800 GTX should be a bit (about 7%) more effective at anisotropic filtering than the GeForce GT 1030. (explain)
+Texel RateThe GeForce 9800 GTX is just a bit (more or less 7%) better at AF than the GeForce GT 1030. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison